Merger control in Romania: overview

 Responsibility for notification

 Generally, the party acquiring control must notify the authority.
 Depending on the type of transaction, the obligation to notify can rest with one or more of the parties.
-For example, with mergers, all the parties involved in the merger must submit the notification, whereas for several parties acquiring control, all the parties must file the notification.
+For example, with mergers, all the parties involved in the merger must submit the notification, whereas in case of transactions where several parties acquire control, all such parties must file the notification.
 If a full functioning joint venture is established, the notification obligation falls on the parent undertakings.

 The notification must be submitted to the Competition Council.